atombender/xprometheus/README.md

 `xprometheus.WrapMux()` returns a new struct that has nearly exactly the same interface as `xmux.Mux`.
 Every handler will be instrumented with Prometheus.

+Note that to avoid clashing with Prometheus' own metrics handler, you must use a different namespace, as in the example below.

 ```go
 import (
   "github.com/prometheus/client_golang/prometheus"